 - a change in mental health status

 What you should know is that losing independence is not inevitable.
 Even if you have found yourself with mobility issues or problems caring for yourself at home, that does not mean you cannot regain some measure of independence and improve your quality of life.
-All you may need is a little help from the experts providing homecare services.
+All you may need is a little help from the experts providing live-in care or homecare services.

 Homecare is a service provided by various senior care agencies for anybody who would prefer to stay at home whilst receiving the relevant support and assistnace they need from an in-home carer.
 Carers in the home can provide many services including:

 - Help with medication: picking up prescriptions and organising medication so that it is taken at the right time each day